 Some employees vehemently resist using your company’s technology, and will refuse to use it until you’re both frustrated from arguing over the issue.
 While there are several reasons an employee might not want to use corporate technology, these feelings generally stem from the belief that they can do their job better with their own technology.

 It might be worth the investment to allow employees the use of their mobile devices for work.
 By doing so, you’re giving them a choice, and employees like choices.
 BYOD can potentially give your team the boost it needs to go above and beyond their duties.

 Similarly, your team might be more apt to respond to urgent emails if they are carrying a mobile device used for work on them at all times.
 Employees might feel like engaging in workplace activities from home is finally worth it.
 The enhanced productivity might be enough to save your business some money.

 A Mobile Device Management Solution for BYOD Savings

 Businesses have some reservations about BYOD, and one of the largest reasons for this is the price of a mobile management solution.
 Integrating your mobile management solution could be costly if you’re not careful, especially if your IT department works by the hour.
 Instead, it’s recommended that your business invest in a mobile device management solution, like the one Sugar Shot provides.

 SugarShot’s mobile device management solution combines the powerful tools you need to keep your workplace productive while maximizing security.
 With inventory management protocol put into place and asset tracking, you can always know where your devices are allocated.
 Additionally, we can whitelist and blacklist certain applications, so only those with specific permissions can access your network and sensitive information.

-For more information about our mobile device management system, or what we can do to strengthen and improve your current BYOD policy, give us a call at 310.641.3274 .
+For more information about our mobile device management system, or what we can do to strengthen and improve your current BYOD policy, contact us today.